 This superb hide and seek toy is a ‘level 3’ interactive option in the Nina Ottosson line, but that really shouldn’t be a problem for a hungry pup in search of treats.
 They simply pull the individual drawers out of the toy to uncover tasty treats hidden within.

-This is a colourful, pleasing little toy which I think is a great choice for those dogs and owners who have already worked their way through a couple of starter options already.
-It’s a good competitor against the likes of the best of Mad Scientist and Outward Hound, too!
+This is a colourful, pleasing little treat dispensing dog toy, which I think is a great choice for those dogs and owners who have already worked their way through a couple of starter options.
+It keeps a clever dog occupied and is a good competitor against the likes of the best of Mad Scientist and Outward Hound, too!

 - May not be the best choice for a dog who is new to interactive toys